10 Things You Should Never Share At Work If You're Eyeing A Promotion

 If you don’t have the power to help them improve or to fire them, then you have nothing to gain by broadcasting their ineptitude.
 Announcing your colleague’s incompetence comes across as an insecure attempt to make you look better.
 Your callousness will inevitably come back to haunt you in the form of your coworkers’ negative opinions of you.

-5. What you do on Facebook
+3. What you do on social media

 The last thing your boss wants to see when she logs on to her Facebook account is photos of you taking tequila shots in Tijuana.
 There are just too many ways you can look inappropriate on Facebook and leave a bad impression.
 It could be what you’re wearing, who you’re with, what you’re doing, or even your friends’ commentary.
-These are the little things that can cast a shadow of doubt in your boss’s or colleagues’ minds just when they are about to hand you a big assignment or recommend you for a promotion.
+These little things can cast a shadow of doubt in your boss’s or colleagues’ minds just when they are about to hand you a big assignment or recommend you for a promotion.

 It’s too difficult to try to censure yourself on Facebook for your colleagues.
 Save yourself the trouble, and don’t friend them there.
 Let LinkedIn be your professional “social” network, and save Facebook for everybody else.

-6. What you do in the bedroom
+4. What you do in the bedroom

-Whether your sex life is out of this world or lacking entirely, this information has no place at work.
+Whether your intimate life is out of this world or lacking entirely, this information has no place at work.
 Such comments might get a chuckle from some people, but it makes most uncomfortable and even offended.
 Crossing this line will instantly give you a bad reputation.

-7. What you think someone else does in the bedroom
+5. What you think someone else does in the bedroom

 Anything from speculating on a colleague’s sexual orientation to making a relatively indirect comment like, “Oh, to be a newlywed again,” plants a permanent seed in the brains of all who hear it that casts you in a negative light.